 Location: Ballintober, Roscommon, Ireland

-An examination of castles in communities from past to present focusing our 2018 research on Ballintober Castle in County Roscommon, Ireland.
+Our project is an examination of castles in communities from past to present that is focusing our 2019 research on Ballintober Castle in County Roscommon, Ireland.
 The archaeological and anthropological field school project this year is a student focused investigation of the ancient and modern medieval Irish landscape.
 Researchers are interested in colonial encounters between the Anglo-Norman occupiers and the indigenous Gaelic-Irish settlers.

 The cultural anthropology and folklore component will continue to trace a community's relationship with a castle through time.
 Examples of this research will be the gathering of folklore via interviews with townspeople.

 To download an application and find out more information go to the Department of Anthropology website at Foothill College. http://www.foothill.edu/anthropology/

 For a quick presentation about the project and your experience see this Youtube video : https://www.youtube.com/watch?v=yYC6MvHe3CA&feature=youtu.be